Postdoctoral Psychology Fellowship in Trauma Treatment and Healthcare Delivery (TTHD)

 - Reflective Practice/Self-Assessment/Self-Care

-The second year is focused on administrative and leadership skills, with the goal of preparing the Fellow to assume a clinic or departmental leadership position within Army Clinical Psychology upon graduation.
+The second year is focused on administrative and leadership skills, with the goal of preparing the Fellow to assume a departmental or market leadership position upon graduation.
 Clinically, the Fellow is expected to demonstrate a progression of expertise with evidence-based treatments, such as providing supervision to newer trainees in the therapies, providing trainings or didactics to students, providing consultation to other professionals, engaging in research or professional writing on clinical issues regarding an evidence based practice, and integrating clinical knowledge into their work at the administrative and program level.
-Within the departmental and regional level administrative rotations, Fellows gain familiarity with healthcare operations for military behavioral health, and are expected to work with leadership to take a more independent role with managing projects and conducting process improvement or program evaluation throughout the department.
+Within the departmental and market-level administrative rotations, Fellows gain familiarity with healthcare operations for military behavioral health and are expected to work with leadership to take a more independent role with managing projects and conducting process improvement or program evaluation.
 During the second year, fellows will also be expected to reflect on leadership theory and their own leadership style, as they prepare to take on a management role following completion of the Fellowship.

 Active Duty psychologists participate via the Long Term Health Education and Training (LTHET) program.
 A good fit is desired between the selected candidate and Fellowship program.
 Successful TTHD Fellows have a high degree of professional awareness and maturity.
-Flexibility, autonomy and strong interpersonal skills are also viewed as important, as are clinical and research preparation and professional objectives.
+Flexibility, autonomy, and strong interpersonal skills are also viewed as important, as are clinical and research preparation and professional objectives.
 Candidates are asked to submit written materials including a letter of interest, curriculum vitae, de-identified clinic report sample, two letters of recommendation, and most recent Officer Evaluation Report.
 Candidates then are asked to participate in telephone interviews with TTHD faculty.
-Memos describing the fit of each candidate are completed by the Fellowship Director and returned to the National Training Coordinator for board selection.
+Memos describing the fit of each candidate are completed by the Fellowship Director and submitted for consideration by the LTHET selection board.

 The United States government is a non-discriminatory, affirmative action employer.
 Federal law prohibits discrimination based on age, sex, race, creed, color, religion, handicap or national origin.

-The Postdoctoral Clinical Psychology Fellowship with focus in Trauma Treatment and Healthcare Delivery is not currently APA-accredited but is currently working towards that end.
+The Clinical Psychology Fellowship in Trauma Treatment and Healthcare Delivery is accredited, on contingency, through the American Psychological Association.
 For information concerning the accreditation status of this program, please contact the Commission on Accreditation of the American Psychological Association: Telephone 202-336-5979, at the American Psychological Association, 750 First Street, N. E., Washington, DC.
 20002-4242; email APAAccred@apa.org.